Moradino97/SemWebProject-Morad-BENKARAACHE-Fares-DABBEK/README.md

 # Semantic Web Project

 This project aims to exploit the technologies of Semantic Web.
-For this project we used geospatial data and displays in a web application, For the GeoSpatial data that we have to consider, we have to consider the TGVStations.
+For this project we used geospatial data and displays in a web application,

+For the GeoSpatial data that we have to consider, we have to consider the TGVStations.

-So for that we convert raw data (csv) from Gare des Train to graph data (RDF) / FromCSVTORDF You can find data that we extract to RDF data in the files, like TGVStations.ttl, TrainStations.ttl StasStations ...
+So for that we convert raw data (csv) from Gare des Train to graph data (RDF) ```/FromCSVTORDF```

+You can find data that we extract to RDF data in the files, like TGVStations.ttl, TrainStations.ttl StasStations ...

-These data to generate use an ontology SGTO.ttl (Special GeoThing Ontology) which is designed to better define geo-spatial data (Like TGV stations), moreover you can consult this data which will be used in our Triplestore / TGVStations
+These data to generate use an ontology SGTO.ttl (Special GeoThing Ontology) which is designed to better define geo-spatial data (Like TGV stations), moreover you can consult this data which will be used in our Triplestore ```/TGVStations```

-Regarding the FrontEnd part we have to develop a Web application that allows to exploit this RDF data, in fact:
+Regarding the FrontEnd part we have to develop a Web application usin ```MVC Model``` (Model , Vue ,Controlleur) that allows to exploit this RDF data, in fact:
-We can display this data in a table and also in a Maps.
-(SELECT querry) We can manipulate this data by adding new TGV stations or removing stations (UPDATE querry) You can display specific TGV stations (SELECT querry)
+    -> We can display this data in a table and also in a Maps.
+(SELECT querry).
+    -> We can manipulate this data by adding new TGV stations or removing stations (UPDATE querry).
+    -> You can display specific TGV stations (specific SELECT querry).

-This web application also uses RDFa in the data tables of TGV stations.
+This web application also uses ```RDFa``` in the data tables of TGV stations.

 ## Our team contains 2 members: